 For example, through the dashboard, administrators can get an overview of which benefits employees are enrolled in, which benefits are being used, and which benefits are most popular.
 With such data, employers can better understand their employees' needs and wants.

 As attractive as a company’s employee benefits offering may be, unfortunately, they aren’t worth much if employees are unaware of them.

 Create greater benefits awareness by using Benify’s integrated communication engine, which allows companies to reach their employees regardless of where they are and via their preferred communication method.

-Notifying and reminding employees of their benefits through emails, text messages, push notifications or in-portal messages helps increase awareness and appreciation of benefits as well as enrolment into new benefits.
+Notifying and reminding employees of their benefits through emails, push notifications and platform messages helps increase benefits awareness, appreciation and participation.